 Always measure your ingredients in the metric system when you bake gluten-free.
 It is the most accurate way and you get the best results.

 Use a pastry brush to apply oil or spray the cake pan.
-Be sure that you reach in every nook and cranny, to make the release of the cakes easier.
+Be sure that you reach into every nook and cranny, to make the release of the cakes easier.

 Use room temperature ingredients.
 This ensures that they will distribute evenly into the batter.